-- 1) Dynamic Backpressure Test is a test procedure used to determine the pressure drop (flow resistance) through balance vapor collection and control systems (including nozzles, vapor hoses, swivels, dispenser piping and underground piping) at prescribed flow rates. - 2) Pressure Decay/Leak Test is a test procedure used to quantify the vapor tightness of a vapor collection and control system installed at gasoline dispensing facilities. - 3) Liquid Blockage Test is a test procedure used to detect low points in any vapor collection and control system where condensate may accumulate.
+1) Dynamic Backpressure Test is a test procedure used to determine the pressure drop (flow resistance) through balance vapor collection and

+- 2) Pressure Decay/Leak Test is a test procedure used to quantify the vapor tightness of a vapor collection and control system installed at gasoline dispensing facilities. - 3) Liquid Blockage Test is a test procedure used to detect low points in any vapor collection and control system where condensate may accumulate.